MysteryBlokHed/ls-proxy/README.md

 Documentation for the main branch is hosted at <https://ls-proxy.adamts.me>.
 Documentation can be built from a cloned repository by running `yarn doc`.

-Examples are located in [`examples`](https://gitlab.com/MysteryBlokHed/ls-proxy/-/tree/main/examples).
+Some examples are located in [`examples`](https://gitlab.com/MysteryBlokHed/ls-proxy/-/tree/main/examples), but many others are available in the JSDoc for their respective functions.

 ## storeObject vs storeSeparate